 According to the Virginia Board of Medicine’s website, the doctor of 40 years has a clean record.

-Melissa reported her daughter’s allegations to Special Agent Marcie Gibson with the Virginia State Police.
-Gibson has been investigating claims of child abuse and neglect involving Cumberland for more than two years.
+Melissa reported her daughter’s allegations to Special Agent Marcie Clifton with the Virginia State Police.
+Clifton has been investigating claims of child abuse and neglect involving Cumberland for more than two years.

-Special Agent Gibson would visit Astrid at Cumberland on August 13, 2019.
+Special Agent Clifton would visit Astrid at Cumberland on August 13, 2019.

 “What was it like when the police officer came to visit you?” asked French.